Alexandrov topology: History

 With the advancement of categorical topology in the 1980s, Alexandrov spaces were rediscovered when the concept of finite generation was applied to general topology and the name finitely generated spaces was adopted for them.
 Alexandrov spaces were also rediscovered around the same time in the context of topologies resulting from denotational semantics and domain theory in computer science.

 In 1966 Michael C. McCord and A. K. Steiner each independently observed an equivalence between partially ordered sets and spaces that were precisely the T0 versions of the spaces that Alexandrov had introduced.
 P. T. Johnstone referred to such topologies as Alexandrov topologies.
 F. G. Arenas independently proposed this name for the general version of these topologies.
 McCord also showed that these spaces are weak homotopy equivalent to the order complex of the corresponding partially ordered set.
 Steiner demonstrated that the equivalence is a contravariant lattice isomorphism preserving arbitrary meets and joins as well as complementation.

-It was also a well-known result in the field of modal logic that a equivalence exists between finite topological spaces and preorders on finite sets (the finite modal frames for the modal logic S4).
+It was also a well-known result in the field of modal logic that an equivalence exists between finite topological spaces and preorders on finite sets (the finite modal frames for the modal logic S4).
 A. Grzegorczyk observed that this extended to a equivalence between what he referred to as totally distributive spaces and preorders.
 C. Naturman observed that these spaces were the Alexandrov-discrete spaces and extended the result to a category-theoretic equivalence between the category of Alexandrov-discrete spaces and (open) continuous maps, and the category of preorders and (bounded) monotone maps, providing the preorder characterizations as well as the interior and closure algebraic characterizations.

 A systematic investigation of these spaces from the point of view of general topology, which had been neglected since the original paper by Alexandrov was taken up by F. G. Arenas.